 - (Optional) On the endpoint, copy the Tanium\Tanium Client\Tools\SoftwareManagement folder.

-- On the Support tab, click View Job Status.
+- Click the Support tab and click View Job Status.

 - In the Job Detail window, click Download Logs to download a job-logs.txt file with more details about recent jobs.